ddec3/Test-for-chatgpt/README.md

-# Test-for-chatgpt
+# Test for ChatGPT
-This is a repository to test out chatgpt's capabilities
+This repository exists to test ChatGPT's capabilities.